Achievable logoAchievable logo

 Pension consultants

-You learned about pension consultants in a previous chapter, which are persons who assist in managing the assets of a pension fund.
-While SEC Release IA-1092 explicitly defines a pension consultant as an investment adviser, it does not rule how they are regulated (state or federal).
+You learned about pension consultants in a previous chapter.
+These are persons who assist in managing the assets of a pension fund.
+While SEC Release IA-1092 explicitly defines a pension consultant as an investment adviser, it does not specify whether the consultant is regulated at the state or federal level.

-Dodd-Frank does provide some insight for these entities.
-Any pension consultant with at least $200 million of AUM is eligible to register with the SEC as a federal-covered adviser.
-Keep in mind this leaves the choice up to the consultant - they may register with each state they’re doing business in, or solely with the SEC.
+Dodd-Frank provides guidance for these entities.
+A pension consultant with at least $200 million of AUM is eligible to register with the SEC as a federal-covered adviser.
+The choice is up to the consultant: it may register with each state where it does business, or register only with the SEC.

 The following video summarizes the key points from this chapter: